Welcome to NHSGGC Digital Therapies for computerised Cognitive Behavioural Therapy (cCBT)

 - Opportunities to pursue quality improvement projects within teams regarding Future Care Plans

-- Support from fellow Future Care Planning Champions
+- Support from fellow colleagues who have an interest in Future Care Planning

 These development opportunities link to the following KSF categories: